godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 Several more options are present for baking:

-- **Bake Subdiv**: The Godot lightmapper uses a grid to transfer light information around; the default value is fine and should work for most cases.
+- **Bake Cell Size**: The Godot lightmapper uses a grid to transfer light information around; the default value is fine and should work for most cases.
 Increase it in case you want better lighting on small details or your scene is large.
-- **Capture Subdiv**: This is the grid used for real-time capture information (lighting dynamic objects).
-Default value is generally OK, it's usually smaller than Bake Subdiv and can't be larger than it.
+- **Capture Cell Size**: This is the grid used for real-time capture information (lighting dynamic objects).
+Default value is generally OK, it's usually smaller than Bake Cell Size and can't be larger than it.
 - **Bake Quality**: Three bake quality modes are provided, Low, Medium and High.
 Higher quality takes more time.
-- **Bake Mode**: The baker can use two different techniques: *Voxel Cone Tracing* (fast, but approximate), or *RayTracing* (slow, but accurate).
+- **Bake Mode**: The baker can use two different techniques: *ConeTract* (fast, but approximate), or *RayTrace* (slow, but accurate).
+If you run into issues, switch the bake mode to *RayTrace*.
-- **Propagation**: Used for the *Voxel Cone Trace* mode.
-Works just like in ``GIProbe``.
+- **Bake Propagation**: Used for the *Voxel Cone Trace* mode.
+Works just like in :ref:`GIProbe <doc_gi_probes>`.
-- **HDR**: If disabled, lightmaps are smaller, but can't capture any light over white (1.0).
+- **Bake Hdr**: If disabled, lightmaps are smaller, but can't capture any light over white (1.0).
+- **Bake Extents**: Size of the area affected (can be edited visually)
 - **Image Path**: Where lightmaps will be saved.
 By default, on the same directory as the scene ("."), but can be tweaked.
-- **Extents**: Size of the area affected (can be edited visually)
 - **Light Data**: Contains the light baked data after baking.
-Textures are saved to disk, but this also contains the capture data for dynamic objects, which can be a bit heavy.
-If you are using .tscn formats (instead of .scn), you can save it to disk.
+Textures are saved to disk, but this also contains the capture data for dynamic objects, which can be heavy.
+If you are using a scene in ``.tscn`` format, you should save this resource to an external binary ``.res`` file to avoid bloating the ``.tscn`` scene with binary data encoded in Base64.

 Dynamic objects
 ---------------